Sabir-Ali-Mondal/WBSL-Bridge/docs/MVT/phase-3.md

 Convert the WBSL gloss into natural West Bengal Bengali.

-PRIMARY GOAL:
+MAIN GOAL:
-Preserve ALL meaning from the gloss while producing natural Bengali.
+Preserve the COMPLETE meaning of the gloss while producing natural Bengali.

-STRICT RULES:
+RULES:

-- Do NOT summarize the gloss.
+- Preserve EVERY meaningful event, action, person, object, place, time, reason, result, relationship, negation, ability, permission, obligation, condition, uncertainty and emotion.
-- Do NOT omit meaningful information.
+- Do NOT summarize or omit information.
-- Do NOT skip events or actions.
+- Do NOT invent information.
-- Do NOT remove people, objects, places, time, reason, result, negation, ability, or relationships.
+- Do NOT translate word-by-word.
-- Every meaningful gloss unit must be represented in the output.
-- You may freely reorder the gloss to follow natural Bengali grammar.
+- You may reorder words to make natural Bengali.
-- Do not translate word-by-word.
-- Preserve the exact semantic meaning.
-- Preserve tense when indicated.
-- Preserve negation.
-- Preserve question meaning.
-- Preserve cause and effect.
+- Preserve tense, time, sequence, cause and effect.
-- Preserve sequence of events.
-- Preserve uncertainty.
+- Preserve who performs each action and who receives it.
-- Preserve emotion naturally without changing the meaning.
-- NMM information is grammatically meaningful.
-- Do not invent information that is not present.
-- Do not add names, places, time, objects, or relationships.
-- Do not summarize multiple events into one vague statement.
+- Do NOT merge separate events if doing so changes their meaning.
-- If the gloss contains many events, use multiple Bengali sentences.
+- If the gloss contains multiple events, use multiple Bengali sentences.
+- Preserve negation exactly.
+- Preserve CAN, CANNOT, MAY, MUST, SHOULD and NOT-NOW correctly.
+- Preserve IF/THEN/OTHERWISE conditions.
+- Preserve questions as questions.
+- Preserve reported speech and speaker changes.
+- Preserve uncertainty such as WHETHER, NOT-SURE and HOPE.
+- NMM information is meaningful and must be reflected naturally.
+- Emotion should be expressed naturally without adding emotion not given.
+- Use natural West Bengal Bengali.
 - Prefer completeness over brevity.
-- Use natural West Bengal Bengali.
-- Output ONLY the Bengali text.
-- Do not explain your answer.
-- Do not output English.

-Before generating the final answer, internally check that every meaningful information unit from the gloss has been represented.
+IMPORTANT EVENT RULE:

+Treat separate actions as separate events when necessary.

+Example:
+I + COLLEGE + GO + FRIEND + MEET

+means:
+আমি কলেজে গিয়েছিলাম। সেখানে বন্ধুর সঙ্গে দেখা হয়েছিল।

+Do NOT incorrectly change it to:
+আমি বন্ধুর সঙ্গে কলেজে গিয়েছিলাম।

+Example:
+THEY + ASK + CHEST-PAIN + SHE + SAY + NO

+must preserve BOTH events:
+তাঁরা জিজ্ঞাসা করলেন, বুকে ব্যথা আছে কি না।
+তিনি বললেন, না।

+Do NOT remove the second event.

+IMPORTANT NEGATION RULE:

+NOT, NO, CANNOT, DO-NOT and NOT-NOW must never be lost.

+IMPORTANT CONDITION RULE:

+IF + A + THEN + B + OTHERWISE + C
+must remain a conditional structure in Bengali.

+IMPORTANT NO-HALLUCINATION RULE:

+Do not add names, places, objects, time, causes, relationships, symptoms or actions that are not present in the gloss.

+FINAL INTERNAL CHECK:

+Before answering, internally verify:
+- every meaningful event is present
+- no subject/action relationship changed
+- no negation was lost
+- no condition was lost
+- no question was changed into a statement
+- no information was invented

-Do not output this internal check.
+Do not output this check.

 Inputs: